RiderSafe basic training

 What the course involves

-The Basic Rider Safe training course consists of two half-day sessions.
-During the course, you will learn basic motorcycle operating and manoeuvring skills in a safe, off-road environment.
+During the course, you will learn basic motorbike operating and manoeuvring skills in a safe, off-road environment, including:

 • riding in a straight line